 Make changes to the helix so that it fits the density well,

-then dock the sequence and fit the side chains.
+then assign the sequence (and residue numbers) and fit the side chains

 Now we will superpose a copy of the A chain onto this helix.